hashicorp/nomad/website/source/docs/drivers/docker.html.md

 allocate port `22333` to a task, so you would access that service via `1.2.3.4:22333`.

-Nomad provides automatic and manual mapping shcemes for Docker.
+Nomad provides automatic and manual mapping schemes for Docker.
 You can use either or both schemes for a task.
 Nomad binds both tcp and udp protocols to ports used for Docker containers.
 This is not configurable.